The Essential Grindcore Albums Everyone Must Own

 REGURGITATE – CARNIVOROUS ERECTION (RELAPSE, 2000)

 When Carcass first started basking in the graphic gore that became their stock in trade they couldn’t have known that a bunch of demented Swedes were going to later push this as far as they could take it.
-Leading lights of the goregrind sub-genre - home also to the likes of General Surgery and Exhumed - simply clocking the record’s title is enough to let you know you’re getting into ‘unpleasant’ territory, while the cover has likely spawned many a nightmare.
-And come on, how could you not love a record featuring a track titled Parade Of The Decapitated Midgets?
+Leading lights of the goregrind sub-genre – home also to the likes of General Surgery and Exhumed – simply clocking the record’s title is enough to let you know you’re getting into ‘unpleasant’ territory, while the cover has likely spawned many a nightmare (us included).

 KEY TRACK: Skull Of Shit And Sludge